-A study that was recently published in Psychology & Health finds evidence suggesting that a new technique could help those who with bedtime procrastination, a phenomenon where people go to sleep later than they intended, without any legitimate reason for the delay.
+A study that was recently published in Psychology & Health finds evidence suggesting that a new technique could help those who struggle with bedtime procrastination, a phenomenon where people unnecessarily delay going to bed, especially when they know that doing so is bad for them.

 The technique in question is called mental contrasting with implementation intentions (MCII), and it involves a combination of two self-regulation strategies: